Studiobear/designspek/README.md

 }
 ```

-3. if the value is an array then `svelte-styled-system` will create a media query for each breakpoint and will resolve the separate values just as described before.
+3. if the value is an array then `designspek` will create a media query for each breakpoint and will resolve the separate values just as described before.
    `padding: [0, "space.m", "space.l"]`:

 - will create `padding: 0;` (raw value) for `theme.breakpoints[0]`